swapbcs/carbon-down/README.md

 #### User Flow

-<p>As a travel, I want to analyse my already planned travel trips by flight and/or car, so that I can get an idea about the carbon emission caused by the trip.
+<p>As a traveller, I want to analyse my already planned travel trips by flight and/or car, so that I can get an idea about the carbon emission caused by the trip.
 To keep all my analysed data in one place , I’m able to save and display them on a page.</p>

 #### Technologies Used